Learning how to create a landing page that converts can transform your website into a profitable online business.

 The use of secondary or sub-navigation for groups of topics is a good example of this on websites.
 On a blog, something like “Our favorite articles” is another.

-There are good strategies on how to create properly constructed tiers for your website, but that’s more of an architectural strategy that’s beyond the scope of this article.
+There are good strategies on how to create properly constructed tiers or content clusters for your website, but that’s more of an architectural strategy that’s beyond the scope of this article.